The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 ![](https://xiv.sleepyshiba.com/pld/assets/fofgcd.png)

 In order to fit all 11 GCDs in the buff window, Fight or Flight must be weaved late in the GCD timer.
-The approximate timing is two-thirds of the way into the GCD after Fast Blade, though the timing may vary depending on your latency and skill speed.
+The approximate timing is two-thirds of the way into the GCD after Fast Blade, though the timing may vary depending on your latency and Skill Speed.
 As long as the buff icon is on your buff bar when your last GCD is cast, then it was buffed.
 The in-game battle log and floating damage text are inaccurate for determining whether the last GCD was buffed or not.

 Each Fight or Flight window should also contain one Circle of Scorn and one Expiacion.
 Using them roughly on cooldown should naturally line them up with Fight or Flight.
 Intervene is ideally pooled for two uses during Fight or Flight, but should be used to keep melee uptime if needed.